 You will receive an e-mail to access Student Aid Report (SAR) information after you send in your FAFSA.
 (If an e-mail address was not supplied, a paper SAR will be mailed).
 You must make any corrections requested on the form and mail or transmit it back as directed.
 You should correct any estimated income data when actual data is available, correct your name (which should match the name the Social Security Administration has for you), social security number and date of birth if inaccurate.

 We begin sending award notifications in the spring and continue through the summer.
 Generally, this will be sent to you electronically so please check your UW e-mail and MyUW regularly.
 The award notice shows you the types and amount of aid you are eligible to receive.
 Your award may be an estimate until we complete the review of your FAFSA information.
 Please accept your aid as directed, even if you are requesting or expecting changes.
 Unaccepted awards are subject to cancellation.

 You may be asked at any time to submit documents or other information to be used in the review of your application.
 Please respond to any request as soon as possible; review of your file may be delayed until all requested documents are submitted.
 The volume of material to be reviewed is substantial and we appreciate your patience during the review process.

 If you want financial aid for Summer Quarter a separate application is required.
 See Aid for Summer for more information.

 In general, students whose FAFSAs are received after February 28, part-time and post-baccalaureate (5th year) students are considered for limited types of aid.
 After February 28, we recommend that the FAFSA be submitted as early as possible before the beginning of the quarter in which you wish to receive aid.
-Less than full-time students and late applicants with exceptional circumstances may download a Financial Aid Priority Appeal Form and submit it to our office.
+Less than full-time students and late applicants with exceptional circumstances may contact our office.